Irish Bacon and Cabbage

 Brown meat cubes in large frying pan.
 Drain and put in casserole dish.

-and flour in pan.
-Adding little beef stock at a time, cook for a few minutes
+sugar and flour in pan.
+Adding little beef stock at a time, cook for a

 Serves 4